NightLancer/PixivPreview/README.md

 ■ The names of the authors(users) you are already subscribed to are highlighted with green.
 <img src=http://i.prntscr.com/xa2ErFzkQOGLloz9kAHRZQ.png><br>

-■ Click left mouse button on image preview to open original art in new tab, or middle mouse button to open art illustration page. <strong>
+■ Click left mouse button on image preview to open original art in new tab, or middle mouse button to open art illustration page.

 Works best with <a href="https://greasyfork.org/uk/scripts/3254-endless-pixiv-pages">"Endless Pixiv Pages"</a> ©Mango.<br>